Realization (probability): Definition

-is called a realization of X.

 Random variate

-In probability and statistics, a random variate or simply variate is a particular outcome or realization of a random variable; the random variates which are other outcomes of the same random variable might have different values (random numbers).
+In probability and statistics, a random variate or simply variate is a particular outcome or realization of a random variable; the random variates which are other outcomes of the same random variable might have different values (random numbers or other random symbols or labels).
 Random variates are used when simulating processes driven by random influences (stochastic processes).

 Devroye defines a random variate generation algorithm (for real numbers) as follows: